joaorema/Portfolio/README.md

 Unlike standard templates, this project implements a Dockerized development environment to ensure consistency across different machines and deployments.

-✨ Key Features
+ Key Features

-📱 Mobile-First Design: Fully responsive layouts using Tailwind's utility classes.
+ Mobile-First Design: Fully responsive layouts using Tailwind's utility classes.

-⚡ Blazing Fast: Powered by Vite for instant HMR (Hot Module Replacement) and optimized builds.
+ Blazing Fast: Powered by Vite for instant HMR (Hot Module Replacement) and optimized builds.

-🛡️ Type Safety: Written in TypeScript to catch errors at compile time.
+ Type Safety: Written in TypeScript to catch errors at compile time.

-🐳 Containerized: Includes a Dockerfile and docker-compose for consistent deployment.
+ Containerized: Includes a Dockerfile and docker-compose for consistent deployment.

-🎨 Interactive UI: Smooth animations using Framer Motion and CSS transitions.
+ Interactive UI: Smooth animations using Framer Motion and CSS transitions.

-🛠️ Tech Stack
+ Tech Stack

-Tech

-Usage

-React
+-React

-Component-based UI architecture
+-Component-based UI architecture

-TypeScript

-Static typing for scalable code
+-TypeScript

-Tailwind CSS
+-Tailwind CSS

-Utility-first styling for rapid development

-Vite

-Next-generation frontend tooling
+-Vite

-Framer Motion
+-Framer Motion

-Production-ready animation library

-Docker

-Containerization for consistent environments

-🚀 Getting Started
+-Docker

 You can run this project locally using npm or Docker.